-The bright meter you see at the top of your scanner’s screen shows your XM reserves; you can tap this meter to see the exact amount.
+The purple meter around your icon at the top left of your scanner’s screen shows your XM reserves; you can tap this meter to see the exact amount.
 Your XM reserves are also visible on the intel map.
 As a level 1 agent, your XM capacity is only 3,000 XM.
 Your XM capacity increases every time you level up: +1,000 XM for reaching levels 2 through 8, and +1,500 XM for attaining levels 9 and above.
-An XM tank can extend your XM capacity by providing a temporary secondary reserve from which your main reserves will draw XM automatically as it is used.
-The capacity of an XM tank is also dependent on agent level.
-The table below shows XM reserves and LPC capacities at each level:
+A hypercube can extend your XM capacity by providing a temporary secondary reserve from which your main reserves will draw XM automatically as it is used.
+A hypercube’s capacity is also dependent on agent level.
+The table below shows XM reserves and hypercube capacities at each level:

 |2||4,000 XM||20,250 XM|

 |8||10,000 XM||33,750 XM|

 |15||20,500 XM||50,400 XM|